geniuxconsulting/blog-react-native-ibeacon/README.md

 Using beacons proved to be a lot of trial-and-error at first.
 Here are a few things that helped us when we worked with Beacons:
 - Place the beacons at around head height
 - Since beacons send a signal every second, you might want to filter getting the same or even similar signals received in a short period of time
 - The beacon signal can vary a lot.
-You may get the proximity `near`, `unknown` the next and `far` after that.
-Something simple like a moving average algorithm may already do wonders
+You may get the proximity `near`, `unknown` the next time and `far` after that.
+Something simple like a moving average algorithm may already do wonders, but might not work for all use cases.